I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 Being told they look like someone else happens to many people, but “looking like” and being “exactly the same as” are very different things.

 Our Evolving Features

 Go for a walk in a park and check out the squirrels.
 They all look the same.
-See a herd of wildebeest or impala on a nature show.
-You can’t tell them apart.
+See a herd of wildebeest on a nature show and you can’t tell one from another.
 These animals recognize one another through smell, humans do it by vision.

 Behavioural ecologist Michael Sheehan at Cornell University says “Humans are phenomenally good at recognizing faces; there is a part of the brain specialized for that.”
 He and his colleagues have found that “It is clearly beneficial for me to recognize others, but also beneficial for me to be recognizable.
 Otherwise, we would all look more similar.”